 Vrinda Munjal is completing her undergraduate degree in the Integrated Sciences program at the University of British Columbia.
 She is integrating both Physiology and Psychology as part of her degree.
 Under the supervision of Dr. Virji-Babul, Vrinda is researching quantifiable risk factors of sports-related concussions and assisting graduate students with data collection using EEG.

-Zahra Rajwani is a second year undergraduate student in the Faculty of Science at UBC.
+Zahra Rajwani is a third year undergraduate student in the Faculty of Science at UBC.
 She is currently in the Pharmacology Specialization and is interested in the health sciences.
 Zahra is helping with research on concussion and Traumatic Brain Injury in the Perception-Action Lab under Dr. Virji-Babul’s supervision.
 Zahra enjoys playing various sports and volunteering.